-Admission requirements for students who have never registered for classes as a degree seeking student at any of the University of Minnesota campuses
+Explore admission requirements for students who have never registered for classes as a degree seeking student at any of the University of Minnesota campuses.

 Please note: As of Fall 2007, CBS majors are required to complete the Foundations of Biology sequence, Biology 2002 and 2003/2004.
-Learn how this affects you.
+Learn how this may affect you.

 CBS admission requirements